Section 184 Native American Home Loan Guarantee Program

-• Must be a member of a federally recognized tribe.
+• Tribal membership: You must be an enrolled member of a federally recognized tribe.

-• 2.250% minimum down payment is required and can be gifted or from down payment assistance.
-(Call your Tribal office to see if they have a program available)
+• Low down payment: A minimum of 2.25% is required, which can be gifted or covered by down payment assistance.
+(Contact your Tribal office to see if assistance is available.)

 For questions or information please contact Maxine Jones, approved Broker for the Section 184 Loan Program.